 With two wind seasons to choose from, Kalpitiya makes it easy for you to plan your kitesurfing vacations.

 - The Summer season runs from May to October with the wind usually blowing 15 to 25 knots every day, sometimes even with peaks at 30 knots.
-The wind usually comes from the southwest.
-This summer 2017 has been quite inconsistent so far.
-Over a roughly 45-day period, we had about 5 days without wind, 10 days with light wind, and quite gusty when windy.
-Local long-timers say it is rather unusual.
+The wind often comes from the southwest.
+This summer 2017 has been inconsistent so far.
+Over a roughly 45-day period, we had about 5 days without wind, 10 days with light breeze, and quite gusty when windy.
+Local long-timers say it is somewhat unusual.
 Maybe we need to come next Summer again.

-- The Winter season is from December through February, with steady afternoon winds averaging 15 to 20 knots most days.The wind comes from the north during this season, and starts from around late morning.
-Many say the winter season is actually better than Summer because the wind is more consistent even if not as strong.
-More stable winds mean flatter water, making winter a great time for other activities such as diving, whale-watching, or dolphin-watching.
+- The Winter season is from December through February, with steady afternoon winds averaging 15 to 20 knots most days.The wind comes from the north during this season and starts from around late morning.
+Many say the winter season is better than Summer because the wind is more consistent even if not as strong.
+More steady winds mean flatter water, making winter a great time for other activities such as diving, whale-watching, or dolphin-watching.

-You kited in Kalpitiya?
-We missed a top kite spot?
-You have a kite school to recommend?
+Did you kite in Kalpitiya?
+Did we miss a top kite spot?
+Have you a kite school to recommend?
 Let us know so we can update this post!